TylerHerwek/EZpp/README.md

 ## README

-## WARNING
-Currently not working as expected!
-Bugs will soon be fixed!

 ### INTRODUCTION

 This is a lightweight beginner friendly C++ graphics library that is easy and fun to use